revel/revel.github.io/manual/results.md

 * `revel.Attachment` forces the browser to download the file.
 The filename and size are derived from the passed `*os.File` or file path.
 * `revel.Inline` indicates the browser that it may render the file inline.
 Note that when browsers can't display the file a download is still performed.
+* `revel.None` omits the content disposition header and let the browser figure out what to do, also omits the file name from the header.

 `Controller.RenderFileName()` can also return an error in case the file is not found.
 See [Controller.RenderError()](https://godoc.org/github.com/revel/revel#Controller.RenderError)